 Additionally, these tables are broken into three categories (Suggested Tables, Other Tables, and Custom Tables) described below:

 For each data source (with the exception of databases), we have curated the most used tables of data that our customers use and put them at the top of the list.
 These are the tables we suggest you warehouse based on what we see hundreds of other customers using within Grow for that particular data source.

-Suggested tables are automatically toggled on for your convenience; however, you can toggle any of them off before beginning to store any data.
+When warehousing a new connection, suggested tables are automatically toggled on for your convenience; however, you can toggle any of them off before beginning to store any data.

-For some data sources, particularly CRMs with custom objects, we list off all other predefined tables of data in this section.
+For some data sources, particularly CRMs with custom objects, we list all other predefined tables of data in this section.